Skip to content

 As a carer, you offer a huge contribution to society, but you may feel undervalued.
 Its important that you know your rights.
 Carers UK's fact sheets explain your rights on their website.

-If you are a young carer of an adult, you can ask for a Carer’s Assessment from the Children and Families Team.
+If you feel that you didn't receive this, or things have changed and you need an assessment, you can ask for an Early Help Assessment from the Children and Families Team.

 Call 020 7332 3621 (Monday to Friday, 9am - 5pm) or email the Children's Duty Team to see if you can get help.